ktprime/emhash/README.md

 # some bad
-- it's not a node based hash map and can't keep the reference stable if insert/erase/rehash happens, use pointer or choose the node base hash map.
+- it's not a node-based hash map and can't keep the reference stable if insert/erase/rehash happens, use value pointer or choose the other node base hash map.
 ```
-    emilib2:HashMap<int,int> myhash(10);
+    emhash2:HashMap<int,int> myhash(10);
     myhash[1] = 1;
     auto& myref = myhash[1];//**wrong used here**,  can not keep reference stable
      ....
     auto old = myref ;  // myref maybe changed
 ```

-- rehash/iteration performance is some slower than other robin-hood based implementation

-- on some platform it'll be hanged compiled by some g++ with -O2, set compile flag with **-fno-stirct-aliasing** to be a work around, it'll be fixed soon
+- on some platform it'll be hanged compiled by some g++ with -O2, set compile flag with **-fno-stirct-aliasing** is a work around, it'll be fixed soon

 - for very large key-value, use pointer instead of value if you care about memory usage with high frequcncy of insertion or erasion
 ```
-  emilib2:HashMap<keyT,valueT> myhash; //value is very big, ex sizeof(value) 100 byte
+  emhash2:HashMap<keyT,valueT> myhash; //value is very big, ex sizeof(value) 100 byte

-  emilib2:HashMap<keyT,*valueT> myhash2; //new valueT, or use std::shared_ptr<valueT>.
+  emhash2:HashMap<keyT,*valueT> myhash2; //new valueT, or use std::shared_ptr<valueT>.

 ```

-- some bucket function is not supported just like other falt hash map do. load factor is always less than 1.0.
+- some bucket function is not supported just like other falt hash map do, load factor is always less than 1.0.

-- the only known bug as follow if erase not current key/iterater during iteration without break. some key will be iteraored twice or missed.to fix it can deserase performance 20％ or even much more
+- the only known bug as follow if erase not current key/iterator during iteration without break. some key will be iteraored twice or missed.to fix it can desearse performance 20％ or even much more.

 ```
-    emilib2:HashMap<int,int> myhash;
+    emhash2:HashMap<int,int> myhash;
     int key = some_key;
     //dome some init
     for (const auto& it : myhash)